A TREE is a data structure used to represent hierarchical relationships between elements.

 However, the TREE adds the restrictions that:

-• Each node can only have one parent
+- Each node can have only one parent

-• It is acyclic
+- It is acyclic

-In consequence, a TREE results in a structure that originates from a single node, and from there it branches out… just like a tree.
+As a result, a TREE results in a structure that originates from a single node, and from there it branches out… just like a tree.

 Finally, in web development, the Document Object Model (DOM) represents the structure of a web page as a tree.
 Where each HTML element is a node in the tree, and contains other elements inside it.